G-Core/product-documentation/documentation/web-security/manage-waf/avilable-rule-types.md

    --2--Blocking all requests with an incorrect User-agent header: "blocking-all-requests-with-an-incorrect-user-agent-header"
    --1--Ignore certain attack types: "ignore-certain-attack-types" --1--Ignoring attack signs in the binary data: "ignoring-attack-signs-in-the-binary-data"
-pageTitle: Discover Effective Ways to Manage Web Application Security with WAF Rules | Gcore
+pageTitle: Manage Web Application Security with WAF Rules | Gcore
 pageDescription: Explore how to enhance web application security using various rules and configurations in the WAF system.
 ---
 # Available rule types

 ## Manage request parsers

-The rule **Disable/Enable request parser** allows managing the set of parsers applied to the request during its analysis.
+The rule **Disable/Enable request parser** allows you to manage the set of parsers applied to the request during its analysis.

-By default, when analyzing the request, the WAF node attempts to sequentially apply each suitable parser to each request element.
-However, certain parsers can be applied mistakenly so that the WAF node may detect attack signs in the decoded value.
+By default, when analyzing the request, the WAF node attempts to apply each suitable parser to each request element sequentially.
+However, certain parsers can be applied mistakenly, causing the WAF node to detect (false) attack signs in the decoded value.

 For instance, the WAF node might incorrectly interpret unencoded data as being encoded into Base64, given that Base64 alphabet symbols are frequently found in regular text, token values, UUID values, and other data formats.
 If the WAF node decodes the unencoded data and identifies signs of attack in the resulting value, a false positive is registered.